zacjact1568/Dot/README.md

 # Dot

-Dot is a simple web dot game, written by Zack Zhang.
+Dot is a simple dot game, written by Zack Zhang.

 *NOTE: This game is still under development, not a release version.*